hashicorp/terraform-provider-azurerm/website/docs/d/iothub_shared_access_policy.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the IotHub Shared Access Policy resource.
+* `name` - Specifies the name of the IotHub Shared Access Policy resource.

-* `resource_group_name` - (Required) The name of the resource group under which the IotHub Shared Access Policy resource has to be created.
+* `resource_group_name` - The name of the resource group under which the IotHub Shared Access Policy resource has to be created.

-* `iothub_name` - (Required) The name of the IoTHub to which this Shared Access Policy belongs.
+* `iothub_name` - The name of the IoTHub to which this Shared Access Policy belongs.

 ## Attributes Reference